kholdrex/iota-project/README.md

 - assign labels/categories to your tasks
 - specify tasks dependencies
 - manage status of the tasks
+- collaborate with others by sharing access to your boards

 Keep track of everything with Iota!